Fujifilm X100T vs Ricoh GR II

 It is notable that the X100T has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100T has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So how do things add up?
 Is the Fujifilm X100T better than the Ricoh GR II or vice versa?
 The listing below highlights the relative strengths of the two models.